openfl/lime/README.md

 NME is a cross platform library, with a build tool, for building applications across many platforms.
 Frameworks like [OpenFL](http://github.com/openfl) leverage NME to implement a cross platform Flash API to great effect.

-NMEGL exposes the OpenGL layer across the platforms that support it, for developers to build new frameworks on top of.
+lime exposes the OpenGL layer across the platforms that support it, for developers to build new frameworks on top of.